Senior Drivers and Car Accidents

 In 2012, the agency reports there were 5,560 people over age 65 killed in traffic accidents nationally, and another 214,000 injured.

 A report by TRIP, a national transportation research group, revealed not only does Florida currently have the highest percentage of older drivers (1 in 5), it also has the highest number of crashes involving seniors.
 In a single year, 271 Florida senior drivers were killed in automobile accidents and more than 500 crash deaths of all ages involved a senior driver.
-That’s higher than for any other state – even California, which has the most elderly drivers in the country.
+As our Fort Lauderdale lawyers understand, that’s higher than for any other state – even California, which has the most elderly drivers in the country.

 Based on a per-mile average, fatality rates begin to increase notably when drivers reach the age of 65, spiking especially high when drivers reach age 80 and beyond.
 The Centers for Disease Control and Prevention reports this is not because they are more likely to crash, but because these drivers are more prone to injury and medical complications.

-Still, this is not to discount the fact that age-related vision, cognitive function and physical changes diminish driver ability in some instances.Older Drivers: The Good News
+Still, this is not to discount the fact that age-related vision, cognitive function and physical changes diminish driver ability in some instances, causing issues related to senior drivers and car accidents.Older Drivers: The Good News

 There are many ways in which older drivers have the advantage over younger motorists when it comes to safety.